 The reduction method (how the statistics are aggregated) is controlled by the reduce parameter, and additionally by the mdmc_reduce parameter in the multi-dimensional multi-class case.

 Accepts all inputs listed in Input types.

-- threshold¶ (float) Threshold probability value for transforming probability predictions to binary (0 or 1) predictions, in the case of binary or multi-label inputs. - top_k¶ (Optional[int]) Number of highest probability entries for each sample to convert to 1s relevant only for inputs with probability predictions.
-If this parameter is set for multi-label inputs, it will take precedence over threshold.
-For (multi-dim) multi-class inputs, this parameter defaults to 1.
+- threshold ¶ (float) Threshold for transforming probability or logit predictions to binary (0,1) predictions, in the case of binary or multi-label inputs.
+Default value of 0.5 corresponds to input being probabilities. - top_k¶ (Optional[int]) Number of highest probability or logit score predictions considered to find the correct label, relevant only for (multi-dimensional) multi-class inputs.
+The default value (None) will be interpreted as 1 for these inputs.

-- reduce I (str) Defines the reduction that is applied.
+- reduce $\mathcal{I}(str)$ Defines the reduction that is applied.
 Should be one of the following: - 'micro' [default]: Counts the statistics by summing over all [sample, class] combinations (globally).
 Each statistic is represented by a single integer. - 'macro': Counts the statistics for each class separately (over all samples).
 Each statistic is represented by a (C,) tensor.
 Requires num_classes to be set. - 'samples': Counts the statistics for each sample separately (over all classes).
 Each statistic is represented by a (N,) 1d tensor.

-Note: Wwhat is considered a sample in the multi-dimensional multi-class case depends on the value of mdmc_reduce.
+Note: Wwhat is considered a sample in the multi-dimensional multi-class case depends on the value of mdmc reduce.

-- num_classes¶ (Optional[int]) Number of classes.
-Necessary for (multidimensional) multi-class or multi-label data. - ignore_index¶ (Optional[int]) Specify a class (label) to ignore.
+- num_classes # (Optional[int]) Number of classes.
+Necessary for (multi-dimensional) multi-class or multi-label data. - ignore_index¶ (Optional[int]) Specify a class (label) to ignore.
 If given, this class index does not contribute to the returned score, regardless of reduction method.
-If an index is ignored, and reduce='macro', the class statistics for the ignored class will all be returned as -1. - mdmc_reduce (Optional[str]) Defines how the multi-dimensional multi-class inputs are handled.
-Should be one of the following: - None [default]: Should be left unchanged if your data is not multi-dimensional multiclass (see Input types for the definition of input types). - 'samplewise': In this case, the statistics are computed separately for each sample on the N axis, and then the outputs are concatenated together.
+If an index is ignored, and reduce='macro', the class statistics for the ignored class will all be returned as -1. - mdmc_reduce (Optional[str]) Defines how the multi-dimensional multi-class inputs are handeled.
+Should be one of the following: - None [default]: Should be left unchanged if your data is not multi-dimensional multi-class (see Input types for the definition of input types). - 'samplewise': In this case, the statistics are computed separately for each sample on the N axis, and then the outputs are concatenated together.
 In each sample the extra axes ... are flattened to become the sub-sample axis, and statistics for each sample are computed by treating the sub-sample axis as the N axis for that sample. - 'global': In this case the N and ... dimensions of the inputs are flattened into a new N_X sample axis, i.e. the inputs are treated as if they were (N_X, C).
-From here on the reduce parameter applies as usual. - multiclass f (Optional[bool]) Used only in certain special cases, where you want to treat inputs as a different type than what they appear to be.
-See the parameter's documentation section for a more detailed explanation and examples. - compute_on_step¶ (bool) Forward only calls update () and return None if this is set to False. - dist_sync_on_step¶ (bool) Synchronize metric state across processes at each forward() before returning the value at the step
+From here on the reduce parameter applies as usual. - multiclass (Optional[bool]) Used only in certain special cases, where you want to treat inputs as a different type than what they appear to be.
+See the parameter's documentation section for a more detailed explanation and examples. - compute_on_step¶ (bool) Forward only calls update() and return None if this is set to False. - dist_sync_on_step (bool) Synchronize metric state across processes at each forward() before returning the value at the step - process_group (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world)